-This section provides steps for installing the SGI ProPack v2.2.1 for Linux CD1 (Open/Free Source Software) and the SGI ProPack v2.2.1 for Linux CD 2 (Proprietary Software).
+This section provides steps for installing the SGI ProPack v2.3 for Linux CD1 (Open/Free Source Software) and the SGI ProPack v2.3 for Linux CD 2 (Proprietary Software).
 For console setup options and instructions, see the section titled "Monitoring Your Server" in the SGI Altix 3000 User Guide.

 - 1. Log in to the system as root. - 2.
-Insert SGI ProPack v2.2.1 for Linux CD1 into the system and enter the following command to mount the CD: - mount /dev/cdrom /mnt/cdrom - 3.
-Enter /mnt/cdrom/INSTALL. - 4.
+Insert SGI ProPack v2.3 for Linux CD1 into the system and enter the following command to mount the CD:

+mount /dev/cdrom /mnt/cdrom

+- 3. Enter /mnt/cdrom/INSTALL. - 4.
 The SGI Welcome screen for SGI ProPack will appear.
 To continue, select OK. - 5.
 The next screen lets you choose your installation type.
 Select Yes and select OK. - 6.
 The Package Group Selection screen appears.
 This screen allows you to select the type of package group you want to install.
 You select a package group by using the up and down arrow keys and pressing the space bar to select the one you want.
 When you select a package group, RPMs for that package group will be installed after you press the Tab key to highlight OK and press Enter.
-All packages are selected by default.
+All packages are selected by default, except SGI Licensed.
 If you change the selection, ensure that SGI Proprietary remains selected.
 If you will be using SGI licensed software, such as XVM, be sure to select SGI Licensed.
 Otherwise, leave it unselected.
 To continue, select OK. - 7.
 The Installation to Begin screen appears.
 It tells you that a log of the installation will be placed in /tmp/sgi-install.log.
-Press the Tab key to highlight OK and press Enter.

-8. The installation begins.
+Press Enter.
+(OK is highlighted by default). - 8.
+The installation begins.
 You will see the Package Installation screen, which tells you which packages are being installed and logs the time it takes to install them.